Alex Turner: Solo work and collaborations

+In 2022, Turner composed the music for the audiobook version of Richard Ayoade's The Book That No One Wanted to Read with the instrumental interludes being performed himself and James Ford.
+He also composed the music for the audiobook version of Ayoade's subsequent book, The Unfinished Harauld Hughes, released in 2024.

 Artistry

 Influences

 Turner was "into hip-hop in a big way" as a teenager.
 When he first started writing lyrics, Roots Manuva's Run Come Save Me was his main influence.
 He also listened to Rawkus Records and Lyricist Lounge compilations, and artists such as Dr. Dre, Snoop Dogg, Outkast, Eminem and the Streets.
 He has repeatedly cited Method Man as one of his favourite lyricists, and has referenced the Wu-Tang Clan in his own lyrics.